 An experience designed to solidify and enhance students' knowledge in the accounting field.
 The experience may include a ten-week internship or an in-class project.
 Topics may include recent accounting developments, extensions of accounting concepts, and exploring basic business systems.
 Students electing an internship for their senior project should consult with the disciplinary faculty about the variety of internship options.
-Prerequisites: AC 322, AC 324, AC 421.
+Prerequisites: AC 322, 324, and 421.
 Interim.

-Art (AR) Division of Fine and Performing Arts
+Art (AR) and Art History (ARH) Fine and Performing Arts